-More than 30 killed, 80 injured in US air strikes on Yemen: Report
+At least 38 killed, 102 injured in US air strikes on Yemen: Report

 Reported death toll marks one of the deadliest attacks by the US military on Yemen.